Simon Kiselicki: 2009–2016

 Simon joined the Macedonian avant-garde and jazz fusion group La Colonie Volvox in 2009.
 He would record his fourth and fifth albums with them, Europa and East West and Rest.
 The Europa album was funded by the Macedonian Ministry of Culture.
 La Colonie Volvox was commissioned to perform at the European Parliament in Brussels.
 The band toured Europe during this time, their travels concluding a 5500 km journey, and as a result the East West and Rest album was inspired and composed.
 In the same year, Simon composed, conducted and arranged for the orchestra of the Macedonian theatrical performance of Troilus and Cressida, which was the biggest theatrical performance recorded in Macedonia, with 120 performers and 4,000 guests.
 Furthermore, Simon recorded his composition 'Jamajla' (which was a composition from his then unreleased album 'Jamajla') for the Jazz from Macedonia 2009 album by Skopje Jazz Festival Records.
-Meanwhile, Simon recorded his sixth album Same No More,.
+Meanwhile, Simon recorded his sixth album Same No More.
 In 2010, East West and Rest was released.
 In 2011, Simon studied jazz piano and jazz harmony in Ilija Peovski's class at Goce Delvec University.

 From 2009 to 2016, Kiselicki would tour the Balkans and Europe in different formations (solo artist, the Beneventan Trio and the Simon Kiselicki Trio).
 During this time he performed at festivals and concerts including the Sofia Live Club (2011, Bulgaria) and SOS Fest 2015 (Serbia).

-Flow Now at Daut Pashin Amam Live AV Project, Stanica 26
+Flow Now at Daut Pashin Amam Live AV Project

 In November 2016 at Daut Pashin Amam, Skopje, Simon performed his solo concert 'Flow Now', the first jazz concert to have taken place in the historical monument.
 The concept of the concert was that it was mostly improvised, and that Simon would play what he felt "in the very moment".
 The performance was created as an AV Production, Flow Now Live at Daut Pashin Amam (DMA Music the digital promoters, with Alexander ARP – AleXanDer AV recording house).
 Later Simon would collaborate with DMA Music to re-release his albums Levitation and Beneventana.
 In December he performed the 'Flow Now' repertoire but this time with the Simon Kiselicki Trio (Goran Geshovski on bass and Aleksandar Vancovski on drums) at Stanica 26 for the year round Twelve Moons of Jazz Festival.